California gull: Description

-Adults are similar in appearance to the herring gull, but have a smaller yellow bill with a black ring, yellow legs, brown eyes and a more rounded head.
+Adults are similar in appearance to the herring gull, but with brown eyes, yellow legs, and a more rounded head.
 The body is mainly white with grey back and upper wings.
+The bill is yellow with a black ring and red spot near the tip.
 They have black primaries with white tips.
 Immature birds are also similar in appearance to immature herring gulls, with browner plumage than immature ring-billed gulls.
 Length can range from 46 to 55 cm, the wingspan 122–137 cm and body mass can vary from 430 to 1045 g.